zerontec/deskGledah/README.md

    ```sh
    npm install
    ```
-4.You should have Postgrest installed
+4.You should have Postgrest installed and create db gledah
    ```
    https://www.postgresql.org/download/
    ```